-With her recordings praised as “heartbreakingly beautiful” (Scene Magazine), “a sweeping experience” (Pizzicato), “full of emotions” (Crescendo Magazine), Hungarian-born violinist Orsolya Korcsolan has established herself as one of the most versatile artists, sought-after violin players and teachers of her generation.
-Her technical command and warm, compelling sound, combined with her spirit and elegant stage presence, have captured audiences around the world since her debut in New York.
+With her recordings praised as “heartbreakingly beautiful” (Scene Magazine), “a sweeping experience” (Pizzicato), “full of emotions” (Crescendo Magazine), Hungarian-born violinist Orsolya Korcsolan has established herself as one of the most versatile violin players and teachers of her generation.
+Her technical command and warm, compelling sound, combined with her spirit and elegant stage presence have captured audiences around the world since her debut in New York.

-Besides her regular concert schedule, Ms Korcsolan is an advocate of suppressed music Orsolya Korcsolan is an avid performer and researcher of composers and compositions silenced by the Holocaust.
-Ms. Korcsolan has served as an ambassador for the Jewish Summer Festival in Budapest and as artistic advisor and artist-in-residence for the Vienna Jewish Cultural Festival, and took part in the "Missing Links" concert series at the Holocaust Memorial Centre and the Budapest Goldmark Festival.
+Besides her regular concert schedule, Ms Korcsolan is an advocate of suppressed music, an avid performer and researcher of composers and compositions silenced by the Holocaust.
+She has served as an ambassador for the Jewish Summer Festival in Budapest, as the artistic advisor and artist-in-residence for the Vienna Jewish Cultural Festival, and took part in the "Missing Links" concert series at the Holocaust Memorial Centre and the Budapest Goldmark Festival.
 Her earlier, critically-acclaimed albums “MOSAIC - Classical Jewish Compositions for Violin and Piano” and “KornGOLDmark – Works by Erich Korngold, Carl and Rubin Goldmark” were released by Solo Musica München, featuring the world premiere recording of Rubin Goldmark's Plaintive Air for violin and piano.

-Ms. Korcsolan was raised in Budapest and graduated (MA) first at the Franz Liszt Academy of Music in Budapest.
-She continued her studies at The Juilliard School in New York with Dorothy DeLay and Itzhak Perlman and received her second masters -Master of Music (MM) degree.
-While in New York she won the Dorothy DeLay Scholarship Award and the Cornelius Vander Starr Award, two prestigious prizes to further the development of outstanding talent.
-In addition to performing Ms Korcsolan also presents lecture performances while completing her PhD (Music of the Holocaust) at the Budapest University of Jewish Studies.
-Orsolya Korcsolan resides in Vienna with her husband, horn player Gergely Sugar, and her son Natan.
+Ms Korcsolan graduated with distinction from the Franz Liszt Academy of Music in Budapest, then continued her studies at The Juilliard School in New York with Dorothy DeLay, Itzhak Perlman and Masao Kawasaki, where she received her Master of Music degree.
+While in New York, she won the Dorothy DeLay Award and the Cornelius Vander Starr Award, two prestigious prizes granted to further the development of outstanding talent.
+In addition to performing, Ms Korcsolan also presents lecture performances at the University of Jewish Studies while completing her PhD and working on her first book: “Sándor Kuti – Music is Silenced”